LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 ### Patch-level loss (iBOT)

 The DINO loss ensures that the image-level embeddings are meaningful, but what about the patch embeddings?
 In an ideal setup, it would be nice that similar (resp. dissimilar) parts of an image have similar (resp. dissimilar) embeddings.
 For instance, meaningful and diverse patch embeddings would enable out-of-the-box segmentation of an image.
-Or finding the most similar patch of an image to find a similar patch in another ...
+Or finding the most similar patches in two images ...
 This is the intuition behind the **iBOT** loss (Image BERT pre-training with online tokenizer[^5]).

 !!! quote ""
     <figure markdown>
     ![ibot](./images/9/ibot.png){width=500}
-    <figcaption>iBOT uses two views and then predict the masked tokens of the other view.</figcaption>
+    <figcaption>iBOT uses two views and then predicts the masked tokens of the other view.</figcaption>
     </figure>

 > **Paper:** We randomly mask some of the input patches given to the student, but not to the teacher.
 We then apply the student iBOT head to the student mask tokens.
 Similarly, we apply the teacher iBOT head to the (visible) teacher patch tokens corresponding to the ones masked in the student.
 We then apply the softmax and centering steps as above, and obtain the iBOT loss term.